 How does 5G broadband work?

 Put simply, 5G home broadband is an alternative to a traditional fixed-line internet connection.

 While traditional fixed-line internet connections rely on cables and landlines to provide homes with internet access, 5G home broadband connections work a little differently.
 Instead, these solutions harness the power of mobile data.
 This means they work in the same way as your smartphone when you're not connected to Wi-Fi.

-This major difference in the way the two products operate also leads to a difference in how each is solution installed and works in the home.
+This major difference in the way the two products operate also leads to a difference in how each solution is installed and works in the home.
 For example, while fixed-line connections need to be installed by an engineer, 5G solutions can be fitted by the customer.
-As these routers do not rely on cables and phonelines, all the user needs to do is add a SIM card to the router and then plug it into the wall.
+As these routers do not rely on cables and phone lines, all the user needs to do is add a SIM card to the router and then plug it into the wall.

 As soon as the router is plugged in, it will begin to send out a Wi-Fi signal that devices can connect to.
 This entire process can be completed in only a couple of minutes.

 What's the difference between 4G broadband and 5G broadband?

 5G home broadband and 4G home broadband are very similar products and both solutions rely on mobile data rather than cables.
 That said, although there are a number of similarities between these products, there are a number of differences that you must also be aware of.